-Mr. Fierro is entitled to an annual base salary of \$216,300 and is eligible for a target bonus of up to 30% of his base salary.
-If Mr. Fierro is terminated without cause or as a result of constructive dismissal, Solaris will pay an amount in accordance with the then prevailing employment law.
+Mr. Toro is entitled to an annual base salary of US\$325,000 and was eligible for a target bonus of up to 50% of his base salary.
+If Mr. Toro was terminated without cause or as a result of constructive dismissal at common law, Solaris would have paid an amount equal to two months of his then base annual salary plus one month for every year of service to a combined maximum of 6 months of his base salary.
 The termination payment is in addition to basic entitlements for unpaid base salary to the date of termination, accrued and outstanding vacation pay and reimbursement for properly incurred business expenses.
-In the event that Mr. Fierro is terminated or resigns for any reason within six months following a Change of Control, he will be entitled to an amount equal to one and one-half (1.5) times the aggregate of his then base annual salary and target bonus.
-In addition, all unvested securities granted under the Company's securities compensation plan held by Mr. Fierro at the time of a Change of Control will vest.
+In the event that Mr. Toro voluntarily resigned within six months following a Change of Control, he would have been entitled to an amount in cash equal to two (2) times the aggregate of his then base annual salary and target bonus and, in addition, all unvested securities granted under the Company's securities compensation plan held by Mr. Toro at the time of a Change of Control will vest.

-Federico Velásquez, President, Latin America
+Federico Velásquez, former President, Latin America

-Mr. Velásquez is entitled to an annual base salary of C\$275,000 and is eligible for a target bonus of up to 40% of his base salary.
-If Mr. Velásquez is terminated without cause or as a result of constructive dismissal at common law, Solaris will pay an amount equal to six months of his then base annual salary.
+Mr. Velásquez was entitled to an annual base salary of C\$325,000 and was eligible for a target bonus of up to 50% of his base salary.
+If Mr. Velásquez was terminated without cause or as a result of constructive dismissal at common law, Solaris would have paid an amount equal to six months of his then base annual salary.
 The termination payment is in addition to basic entitlements for unpaid base salary to the date of termination, accrued and outstanding vacation pay and reimbursement for properly incurred business expenses.
-In the event that Mr. Velásquez voluntarily resigns within six months following a Change of Control, he will be entitled to an amount in cash equal to one and one-half times the aggregate of his then base annual salary and target bonus and all unvested securities granted under the Company's securities compensation plan held by Mr. Velásquez at the time of a Change of Control will vest.
+In the event that Mr. Velásquez voluntarily resigned within six months following a Change of Control, he would have been entitled to an amount in cash equal to two (2) times the aggregate of his then base annual salary and target bonus and all unvested securities granted under the Company's securities compensation plan held by Mr. Velásquez at the time of a Change of Control will vest.